libgit2/node-gitteh/README.md

 # Gitteh

+**NOTE: Gitteh is currently undergoing heavy refactoring/rewriting to both not suck and be compatible with v0.17.0.
+Watch this space!**

 ## What?

 Node bindings to the excellent [libgit2](http://libgit2.github.com) C library.
 The bindings cover *most* of the libgit2 API, however I took some liberties.
 For example...